frescocodes/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    document object model.
+The structure of documents and also how the document is accessed/changed/manipulated.

 2. What is an event?

+    things that happen to HTML elements such as being clicked, scrolled, hovered, etc.

 3. What is an event listener?

+    async code that is "listening" for events that are triggered and will run a piece of code based on the event triggering

 4. Why would we convert a NodeList into an Array?

+    Array.from(). for example:
+    ```js
+    const nodelist = document.querySelectorAll('ajkdfjklaf');
+    const arrayFromNL = Array.from(nodeList);
+    ```

 5. What is a component?

+    reusable pieces of code that we can use to follow DRY principles

 ### Git Set up